Kevin Colson: Later career

-From 1970 and 1985, he ran an oil business and a TV production company, both ultimately unsuccessful.
+From 1970 to 1985, he ran an oil business and a TV production company, both ultimately unsuccessful.
 After the oil business ended in 1985 he appeared in Stephen Sondheim's Follies, and then as CIA agent Walter DeCourcey in the original London production of Tim Rice's musical Chess.

 In 1989, Colson starred in the Andrew Lloyd Webber musical Aspects of Love with Ann Crumb.
 Colson was originally the understudy for actor Roger Moore in the part of George Dillingham, but Moore had reservations over his own singing voice and pulled out a month before the opening.
 Colson was nominated for a Tony Award in June 1990 when the play reached Broadway.
-In 1991 he played Noah in Children of Eden at the Prince Edward Theatre in London, and in 1998 he was a supporting lead in Maddie and he played Daddy Warbucks in Annie.
+In 1991, he played Noah in Children of Eden at the Prince Edward Theatre in London and Max von Mayerling in the Sydmonton Festival workshop of Sunset Boulevard.
+In 1998, he was a supporting lead in Maddie and he played Daddy Warbucks in Annie.

 He played Joey Bishop in Rat Pack Confidential at the Whitehall Theatre in 2003, followed by The Woman in White with Roger Allam in 2003 and Murderous Instincts as the butler Adolfo at the Savoy Theatre in 2004.
 In 2006 he played the leads in Dominic Mitchell's Acquaintances.
-He has appeared in many productions at the Finborough Theatre, London, including The Destiny of Me (2002), Allport’s Revenge (2004), Van Badham's The Gabriels.
+He has appeared in many productions at the Finborough Theatre in London, including The Destiny of Me (2002), Allport’s Revenge (2004), Van Badham's The Gabriels.
 (2006), Blackwater Angel (2006), Mass Appeal (2006), The Beautiful People (2008) and His Greatness (2010).
 He was Rodion in 2007's Old World.
-He appeared in 2014 in The Last Confession in Sydney Australia.
+His last appearance was in 2014 in The Last Confession in Sydney, alongside David Suchet.

 Personal life

 Colson came from Sydney, and his father and brother were taxi drivers.
 He was previously married, shortly after he took a break from acting in 1969.
-Australian singer-songwriter Sia is his niece, the daughter of his brother, Phil B. Colson, who is a singer, guitarist & composer.
+Australian singer-songwriter, Sia is his niece, the daughter of his brother, Phil B. Colson, who is a singer, guitarist & composer.

+In 2003, Colson claimed that he was homeless after he sold his place in Australia and gave his house to his ex-wife.